Is Marathon Petroleum's Stock - GuruFocus.com

-Marathon Petroleum Corp (MPC, Financial) has recently experienced a daily gain of 2.46% and a 3-month gain of 36.23%.
-With an Earnings Per Share (EPS) of 27.56, the question arises: Is the stock modestly overvalued?
-This article provides a comprehensive valuation analysis of Marathon Petroleum.
-We encourage you to read on to gain valuable insights.
+Marathon Petroleum Corp (MPC, Financial) has experienced a daily gain of 3.08% and a 3-month gain of 36.94%.
+The company's Earnings Per Share (EPS) (EPS) stands at 27.56.
+The question that arises now is, is Marathon Petroleum's stock modestly overvalued?
+This article delves into a detailed valuation analysis to answer this question.
+Keep reading to gain a deeper understanding of Marathon Petroleum's financial performance and valuation.

 Company Introduction

 Marathon Petroleum is an independent refiner with 13 refineries across the midcontinent, West Coast, and Gulf Coast of the United States.
 The company has a total throughput capacity of 2.9 million barrels per day.
-Its Dickinson, North Dakota, facility produces 184 million gallons a year of renewable diesel.
-Furthermore, its Martinez, California, facility will have the capacity to produce 730 million gallons a year of renewable diesel once converted.
-The firm also owns and operates midstream assets primarily through its listed master limited partnership, MPLX.

-At a current price of $148.85 per share, Marathon Petroleum has a market cap of $59.50 billion.
-The company's GF Value, an estimation of fair value, stands at $134.13, suggesting the stock could be modestly overvalued.
+Marathon Petroleum also owns and operates midstream assets, primarily through its listed master limited partnership, MPLX.
+The company's current stock price is $149.75, and the GF Value, an estimation of its fair value, is $134.1, suggesting that the stock may be modestly overvalued.

-The GF Value is a proprietary measure that represents the current intrinsic value of a stock.
-It is calculated based on historical trading multiples, a GuruFocus adjustment factor, and future business performance estimates.
-The GF Value Line on our summary page provides an overview of the fair value at which the stock should ideally be traded.
+The GF Value is a unique measure of a stock's intrinsic value, calculated based on historical trading multiples, an adjustment factor from GuruFocus based on the company's past performance and growth, and future business performance estimates.
 If the stock price is significantly above the GF Value Line, it is overvalued, and its future return is likely to be poor.
 Conversely, if it is significantly below the GF Value Line, its future return will likely be higher.

-Marathon Petroleum's current price suggests that the stock is modestly overvalued.
-As a result, the long-term return of its stock is likely to be lower than its business growth.
+Marathon Petroleum's stock shows signs of being modestly overvalued according to the GF Value.
+With a market cap of $59.90 billion, the company's stock price is above the GF Value Line, suggesting that the long-term return of its stock is likely to be lower than its business growth.

 Financial Strength

-Companies with poor financial strength pose a high risk of permanent capital loss for investors.
-To avoid this, it's crucial to research and review a company's financial strength before purchasing shares.
-Marathon Petroleum's cash-to-debt ratio of 0.4 ranks worse than 57.05% of companies in the Oil & Gas industry.
-However, the overall financial strength of Marathon Petroleum is 7 out of 10, indicating fair financial health.
+Companies with poor financial strength pose a high risk of permanent capital loss to investors.
+Therefore, it is essential to research and review a company's financial strength before purchasing shares.
+Marathon Petroleum has a cash-to-debt ratio of 0.4, ranking worse than 56.96% of companies in the Oil & Gas industry.
+However, with an overall financial strength score of 7 out of 10, Marathon Petroleum's financial strength is fair.

 Profitability and Growth

-Comparing a company's Return on Invested Capital (ROIC) and the Weighted Average Cost of Capital (WACC) is another way to assess its profitability.
-For the past 12 months, Marathon Petroleum's ROIC is 21.62, and its cost of capital is 7.88, suggesting a favorable profitability scenario.
+A comparison of a company's return on invested capital (ROIC) and the weighted average cost of capital (WACC) provides another perspective on its profitability.
+For the past 12 months, Marathon Petroleum's ROIC has been 21.62, and its WACC has been 8.04.

 Conclusion